mikependon/RepoDB/Docs/pages/connection.rst

 	);
 	GO

-No need for the class to have the exact match of the properties (also applicable in `BatchQuery` and `Query` operation).
+No need for the class to have the exact match of the properties (also applicable in all fetch operations like `BatchQuery`, `ExecuteQueryMultiple`, `Query` and `QueryMultiple` operations).

 .. code-block:: c#
 	:linenos: